leonardporteria/three-js-boilerplate/README.md

     }
 ```

+## Three folder

+The Three folder uses the `Three.js` as the controller class and holds the static instance.</br>
+The Three folder is divided into different files(class) to minimize long codes in singe file.</br>

 ## assets.js

 > always keep the name 'model' for the key name as the `Model.js` uses dot notation `this.resources.items.model`.